Why career planning tools and frameworks matter more than you think

 1. The dual-track career framework

-The dual-track career model is a career progression system that creates two parallel advancement paths – management and individual contributor (IC) – with equivalent compensation, status, and growth opportunities at each level.
+The dual-track career model is a career progression system that creates two parallel advancement paths, management and individual contributor (IC), with equivalent compensation, status, and growth opportunities at each level.
 It differs from traditional single-track models where management is the only route to senior roles.

 Before exploring specific tools, you need a foundational lens for evaluating them: the dual-track model.
 This framework recognizes that career progression doesn’t mean one path anymore.
 You can advance into management, or you can go deeper into individual contributor (IC) roles as a senior engineer, lead researcher, principal designer, or architect.
-Both tracks offer advancement, compensation growth, and status – but they require different skill development, different mentorship patterns, and different success metrics.
+Both tracks offer advancement, compensation growth, and status.
+But they require different skill development, different mentorship patterns, and different success metrics.

 Amazon’s publicly documented career framework, for instance, lets individual contributors progress from SDE I through Distinguished Engineer (L4-L10) with compensation equivalent to the management track at each level [3].
 Buffer’s published career framework takes it a step further, letting engineers move horizontally into management and then back to IC roles without status or compensation loss [4].
 If you’re thinking about the psychology behind career development decisions, the dual-track model explains why “stuck” often means wrong track, not wrong talent.